rlucente-se-jboss/edge-rt/README.md

 When the edge device gets to the BIOS startup screen, simply remove the USB thumb drive before the system boots.

-## Test system real-time performance under load
+## Test system real time performance under load
 The first step is to run hardware and firmware latency tests to ensure the system is suitable for RHEL for Real Time.
 Login to the edge device using the credentials that were set in `demo.conf` for